ric355/UltiboAutoUploader/README.md

 Close the dialog, press shift-F9, and after compilation the kernel image will be sent directly to your Pi and the Pi will reboot.

+## Supported OS'

+The application has only been tested on Linux.
+It should work on Windows too as there are no hard coded file paths so feel free to give it a try.

+## Building

+In order to build the software you will need to have installed the Ararat Synapse library for the Telnet support.
+The web server is packaged as standard with Lazarus so there should be nothing else needed.